I've done it. You've done it.

 "Hey, is that guy still around?"

 Even with two fewer teams, it's hard to keep track.
-Our next series, which we did last year, too, takes a look at two key players for every team in the league that are taking their talents elsewhere, returning to campus, or arriving to try and write a legacy of their own.
+Our next series, which we did last year, too, takes a look at two key players for every team in the league who are taking their talents elsewhere, returning to campus, or arriving to try to write a legacy of their own.

 So really, this series isn't so much for the fans of the teams in the posts, but more for everyone else.
-It wouldn't be a bad idea to bookmark this series.
+It wouldn't be a bad idea to bookmark these.

 Click here for more from The Revolving Door.